How to optimize images for SEO: 14 Essential tips for image SEO

 • Accurately reflect the image’s content to enhance context.

 For instance, an effective alt text for a photo of the Eiffel Tower at sunset might be: “Eiffel Tower at sunset with a clear sky in Paris.”
-This practice ensures your images are more search-engine friendly while providing valuable context.
+This practice ensures your images are more search engine-friendly while providing valuable context.

 Where can you add an alt text?
 If you have access to Yoast or RankMath, it’s as easy as clicking on the photo, heading to the sidebar, and adding it under Settings > Alternative Text (this is for RankMath)